aditya7447/Real-Time-Sign-Lang-Detection/README.md

 1. **Create an Amazon S3 Bucket:**
    - Log in to your AWS Management Console.
    - Navigate to the Amazon S3 service.
-   - Create a new S3 bucket or use an existing one.
+   - Create a new S3 bucket.

    [Watch this tutorial for creating an S3 bucket on YouTube](https://youtu.be/MwFH65uTMXw?si=mTvfMSELhTzCkrPe).